KindaNormalGithub/PySnake/README.md

 Now you're ready to enjoy the game!
 Connect with the Developer

-Follow @Pe4nutLord on Twitter for updates, gaming insights, and more!
+Follow @Pe4nutLord on Twitter for updates and more!
 Feel free to reach out with feedback or just to say hi.
 License

 This project is licensed under the MIT License.